 - A hen doesn't need a rooster in order to lay eggs.
 Just think of it as ovulating for a human--eggs are produced whether there is a man around or not.
 There will be no chicks hatching from eggs with no rooster in the yard.
 The number of eggs the hen lays is the same either way.

 - Hens lay best when days are long.
 To be at full production they need a minimum of 15 hours of light.
 This can be natural or artificial.
-When light drops below this level in winter, the birds are triggered to molt (shed old feathers and grow new), a process where egg laying ceases.
-Even if they don't molt during short days of winter, production drops dramatically as they 'rest'.
+When light drops below this level in winter, the birds aged 18 months or more are triggered to molt (shed old feathers and grow new), a process where egg laying ceases.
+Even if they don't molt during short days of winter, production drops dramatically in most breeds as they 'rest'.

 - A hen's first eggs start out quite small and about 3 days apart--thank goodness for the hen!
 Although each hen may vary at little, after a month or so of laying, she will lay an egg about every 25 hours.
 Since ovulation slows at night, the result is an egg every day or every other day.
 The second year, production drops slightly and does so every year after that.
 The largest eggs will be laid beginning in year 2.